engfabiom/theMetGyalariee/readme.md

-# 🎨 The Met Gyalariee - Portfolio Art Exhibition
+# 🎨 MetExp - The Met Museum Explorer

-Welcome to **theMetGyalariee**, a React-based project designed to serve as both a study exercise and portfolio showcase.
+Welcome to **MetExp**, a React-based project designed to serve as both a study exercise and portfolio showcase.
 This digital gallery highlights the potential of modern web development technologies while offering an engaging platform to display artistic content.

 ## 🌟 Project Overview

-TheMetGyalariee is a learning-oriented project, aiming to:
+MetExp is a learning-oriented project, aiming to:

 - Demonstrate skills in front-end web development using React and Redux.
 - Showcase the ability to create dynamic, visually appealing web applications.